-Having completed many and various ECB accredited qualifications and required courses, I sought out and spent time with knowledgable local coaches that inspired my desire for specialist knowledge.
+Having completed many and various ECB accredited qualifications and required courses (including safeguarding accreditation, first aid training and a DBS check), I sought out and spent time with knowledgable local coaches that inspired my desire for specialist knowledge.
 I travelled the country, attending workshops, seminars, observing top coaches in action and again, asking lots of questions.

 Whilst the awards are appreciated, my reward has always been seeing the smile on a players face having worked hard to succeed.
 This can be from simply taking a diving catch on a crash mat or to scoring a maiden century in County cricket or the multitude of other joyous aspects of cricket.

 Academy group programmes are a different challenge.
 The dynamic of group training is different to individual training, but the common theme is that the attendee wants to be there, to learn, to have fun, and to achieve.
 I hope you can see from the website photographs, video clips and testimonials, that we are all about the player.

 The coaching team share my passion, whereby their skill sets add huge value to all programmes, irrespective of age or ability.